Spotting During the First Trimester

-Not necessarily...and while it's important to call your doc, it's just as important to sit down, relax, and breathe for a minute.
-About 20 to 30 percent of women experience bleeding in the first trimester, and only about half of this number actually miscarry.
+Bleeding in your first trimester can be scary and your first thought might be that you’re having a miscarriage, but that’s not necessarily the case.
+While it’s important to call your doctor, it’s just as important to first sit down, relax and breathe for a minute.
+About 20 to 30 percent of women experience bleeding in the first trimester, but only about half of this number actually miscarry.

 So what else could it be?
-If it's the week or two after conception likely occurred, it may be implantation bleeding.
-This happens when your little fertilized (yay!) egg starts burrowing into your uterus, and can appear as light spotting for anywhere from a few hours to a few days.
+If it’s the week or two after conception likely occurred, it may be implantation bleeding.
+This happens when your little fertilized (yay!) egg starts burrowing into your uterus and getting ready to grow.
+Since the uterine lining is rich with blood some women spot a little at this point.
+Light spotting can happen anywhere from a few hours to a few days and is totally normal.

 Since your cervix is especially sensitive right now, you might notice bleeding after sex.
-If this happens, wait to have sex again until you've spoken with your doc.
-(But not because sex can cause miscarriage!
-It can't!
-But, your doctor can help you avoid further irritation.)
-Bleeding can also be a sign of infection in your pelvic cavity or urinary tract, or may simply be a result of the increased blood flow to your cervix.
+If this happens, wait to have sex again until you’ve spoken with your OB.
+(But not because sex can cause miscarriage—it can’t!
+Because your doctor can help you avoid further irritation.)
+Bleeding can also be a sign of infection in your pelvic cavity or urinary tract, or it may simply be a result of the increased blood flow to your cervix.

-That said, it's still important to call your doctor whenever you notice bleeding.
-Though it could be nothing, it also could be a sign of ectopic pregnancy, molar pregnancy, or miscarriage.
-No matter what the cause, though, our initial recommendation stands -- sit down and take a deep breath.
-Worrying won't change a thing.
+That said, you always want to call your doctor whenever you notice bleeding.
+Though many times it’s nothing to be too concerned about, it could be a sign of ectopic pregnancy, molar pregnancy or miscarriage.
+No matter what the cause, though, our initial recommendation stands—sit down and take a deep breath.
+Worrying won’t change a thing.